This post may contain affiliate links. Please see our disclosure policy.

 Ingredients

-- Halibut - I use wild caught halibut, but it can be pricey.
-If you don't want to spend the money on halibut, wild caught cod is a less expensive substitute.
+- Halibut – I use wild caught halibut, but it can be pricey.
+If you don’t want to spend the money on halibut, wild caught cod is a less expensive substitute.
 The sauce can really work well on a few different types of fish.
 Previously frozen halibut is ok, just make sure it’s fully defrosted and dry before baking.
-I portion out about 6-8oz a person, so 1 ¾-2 pounds for 4 people.
+I portion out about 6-8oz a person, so 1 3/4-2 pounds for 4 people.

-- Sun-dried tomatoes - If you can buy these dehydrated in bulk (not in olive oil), I think the flavor is so much better.
+- Sun-dried tomatoes – If you can buy these dehydrated in bulk (not in olive oil), I think the flavor is so much better.
 However any sun-dried tomato in olive oil will work.
 You can also make your own sun-dried tomatoes.
-Hate tomatoes?
-Try this air fryer halibut recipe instead (you can bake it too!).

-- Mayonnaise - I like to use Chosen Foods Avocado Oil Mayo, or you can even do homemade mayo.
+- Mayonnaise – I use Chosen Foods Avocado Oil Mayo, or you can even do homemade mayo.
 It may seem strange to put mayo on halibut, but it keeps the fish really flavorful and prevents it from drying out.

 - Dried Oregano – Fresh is certainly fine for this recipe if you have it, but dried works well here.